A Mudra Practice

 Use of mudras is an absolutely simple technique that increases vitality and well-being.
-This advanced yogic practice is not difficult to practice, yet sustained, skilled, regular practice will produce astounding health benefits.
+This advanced yogic practice is not difficult to do, yet sustained, skilled, regular practice may produce astounding health benefits.

 Mudras are specific hand positions that regulate, focus and distribute the flow of life force, or prana, within the body.
-The neural and nadi pathways, or meridians – unseen subtle energy channels – provide energy flow into, and within, the whole bodymind.
-All systems; immunity, cardio-vascular, digestive, and lymphatic, are strengthened, and amplifies potency of the whole.
-In a biofeedback loop this individual areas, such as joints, tendons, emotional and mental aspects, are healed.
+The neural, and nadi pathways, or meridians – unseen subtle energy channels – provide energy flow into, and within, the whole bodymind.
+All systems; immunity, cardio-vascular, digestive, and lymphatic, are strengthened, and amplifies potency of the systemic whole.
+In a biofeedback loop individual problem areas, such as injuries to joints, or trauma on emotional and mental levels, are brought to innate healing processes.

-The heightened sense of life force flow is experienced as calm stimulation, a sense of health and happiness at the core of every cell!
+Mudra practice is frequently reported as an experience of heightened life force flow, and simultaneously as calming, with a sense of stimulation of health and happiness, at the core of every cell.

 Ornate, powerful functionality

-The image of Goddess Lakshmi is an example of how yoga helps its practitioner receive Universal Life Force, and share it.
-Note her open, transmitting hands, with the thumb-to-finger gestures of mudra.
-Purposeful, high functionality, and mythical.
+The image of Goddess Lakshmi is an example of how yoga supports its practitioner to receive Universal Life Force, and share it with others.
+Note her open, transmitting hands, with the thumb-to-finger gestures of mudra – Divine purpose, high functionality, and mythical!